 100 (10 properties in boundary) |

-- *1Hulic’s earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of 7 level.
+- *1Hulic’s earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of level 7.
 Data covers the all completed properties each year.

-- *2Highly earthquake resistant buildings are those that can safeguard human life and enable continued use of the building with post-earthquake repairs when an earthquake occurs with a seismic intensity of 7 level.
-Data covers Hulic's fixed assets.
+- *2Highly earthquake resistant buildings are those that can safeguard human life and enable continued use of the building with post-earthquake repairs when an earthquake occurs with a seismic intensity of level 7, excluding those subjects for sale, etc. Data covers Hulic's fixed assets.